djmtype/twenty-something/src/content/page/guide.md

 ### Content Management

 [Front Matter CMS](https://frontmatter.codes) can be added for managing content within VS Code.
-Configuration has been set up to incorporate pages and posts collections, along with site settings.
+Configuration has been set up to incorporate pages and posts collections, along with various site settings.

 ### Acknowledgements